ngocusth/hicstuff/README.md

                  [--centromeres=FILE] --genome=FILE <input1> [<input2>]

     arguments:
-        input1:             Forward fastq file, if start_stage is "fastq", sam file for aligned forward reads if start_stage is "sam", or a .pairs file if start_stage is "pairs".
+        input1:             Forward fastq file, if start_stage is "fastq", bam file for aligned forward reads if start_stage is "bam", or a .pairs file if start_stage is "pairs".
-        input2:             Reverse fastq file, if start_stage is "fastq", sam file for aligned reverse reads if start_stage is "sam", or nothing if start_stage is "pairs".
+        input2:             Reverse fastq file, if start_stage is "fastq", bam file for aligned reverse reads if start_stage is "bam", or nothing if start_stage is "pairs".